 However a server that wishes to remove messages from the middle of an archive, e.g. to remove accidentally transmitted sensitive information may omit the <message> stanza from inside the <forwarded> element or replace the message with an appropriate placeholder when transmitting the result in response to a query.
 However servers MUST retain the UID, timestamp and JID of the original message internally to ensure that all queries remain consistent.
 It should also be understood that clients maintaining their own local copy of the archive may still retain the original message locally in this case, and this protocol provides no mechanism for forcibly removing messages from any local archive or cache that clients may keep.

-There is no restriction on which services can expose archives, although only user, MUC and pubsub node archives are discussed here.
+There is no restriction on which services can expose archives, although only user and MUC archives are discussed here.

 The most typical address is that of a user's own bare JID, within which those messages sent to or from that user's account would generally automatically be stored by the server.
 The collection is ordered chronologically by the time each message was sent/received.